tempobeast/the-cut-list-woodworking-app/README.md

 ![gif of new project](https://media.giphy.com/media/NtzVQQyG6ik8mPVoNO/giphy.gif)

-They can also browse all of the projects posted by other users and add them to their project list to work on themselves.
+They can also browse all of the projects posted by other users and add them to their project list to work on later.

 ![gif of follow project](https://media.giphy.com/media/XeUZxgVjILBbAvmZXt/giphy.gif)